danielcarrijo/todoapp/README.md

 # todoapp

-A simple TO-DO APP (still developing)

-Basic Functions are ready (Create TASK, List TASKS, Show Tasks, Mark as Completed)
+A simple TO-DO APP to manage tasks (where you can add a title, description and relevance) as well as their subitems.

 ## Getting Started